narf9995/Lands-End/README.md

 I love cribbage as my grandfather taught it to me.
 It's easily my favorite card game I've played, but could never get my friends to play a 61-point game.
 Nevermind a 121-point one & traditional multi-game "tournament" play was completely out the window.
 That's why I combined Reverse Cribbage with Nineteen & added some other rules to make play quicker.
 Honestly it turned out better than I expected it to.
 It's a very quick, cutthroat game that is great for betting.
 With the right mix of skill & luck, you could theoretically quadruple a bet in just one round of play.
 I already know it works well enough for my intentions, but I am wondering if the rules stand up to more competent/experienced card players.

 I've played a few games with myself & enjoyed it, but have yet to get some friends together to playtest it.
-I'm not sure if this is the right place to share this, but I had enough fun that I thought other card players might enjoy this variation regardless of wether or not it's ultimately intended for an RPG setting.
+I had enough fun that I thought other card players might enjoy this variation regardless of wether or not it's ultimately intended for an RPG setting.
 I also included some variations below, including the cribbage rules I based this document off of.
 They are originally from Scott McNeely's *Ultimate Book of Card Games*.

 # LAND'S END
 Scholars say it's a cultural variation.